WheelockLab/NetworkLevelAnalysis/docs/source/network_level_tests.rst

 * **Welch's** *t* **-test**

-  * Implements an optomized Welch's t-test comparing the functional connectivity of two groups.
+  * Implements an optimized Welch's *t*-test to compare the mean differences of two groups.
-  * Extra imputs compared to other edge level tests

-  :Group name(s): Names associated with each group.
-(For example, 'Male' and 'Female')
-  :Group val(s): Behavioral value associated with each group.
-If 'Female' is denoted as '0', and 'Male' as '1', set the vals to the numerical values.

 * **Student's** *t* **-test**